×

 Care of Peanut and Dahlia

-Care of Peanut and Dahlia include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Dahlia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Dahlia include pruning, fertilizers, watering etc. Peanut pruning is done and Dahlia pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Dahlia needs Lots of watering and in winter, it needs Average Water.